 $\mathcal{S}_{\texttt{repeat}}$ repeats the column name multiple times to reinforce its importance, nudging the model to prioritize column names.
-It attempts to mitigate attention drift in SLMs, which can disproportionately focus on values rather than on column names, especially in zero-shot settings.
-Specifically, we chose \( k=5 \) because it strikes a balance between reinforcing column names without overwhelming the model with redundancy.
+This strategy is inspired by findings in attention-based neural network research where repetition can enhance item salience \citep{vaswani2017attention}.
+It attempts to mitigate attention drift in SLMs, which can disproportionately focus on later tokens or values rather than column names, especially in zero-shot settings where the model is not optimized to learn the importance of different column components.
+For our experiments, we set \( k=5 \) to strike a balance between reinforcing column names without overwhelming the model with redundancy.

 In addition to column name and values, we incorporate data types into the column representation.
 For column type inference, we classify columns into basic types: numerical, categorical, date, or binary.
 We classify columns with a high proportion of unique values (e.g., over 90\% distinct values) as ``key'' columns, as they often represent unique identifiers.
 When column value is unavailable or type detection fails, we label the column type as ``unknown''.